 - Challenge students to make a 3-Dimensional Christmas Card

 - Design a new hat for Santa’s Elves.
-(Add a layer of challenge by not allowing tape to be visible.)
+(Add a layer of challenge by not allowing the tape to be visible.)

 - Egg Drop.
 Design Shatter Proof Packaging.
 (Present fell from Santa’s Sleigh, will it survive?)